HD 95086

 Multiplicity surveys did not detect any stellar companions to HD 95086 as of 2013.

+Nomenclature

+The designation HD 95086 comes from the Henry Draper Catalogue.

+In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.
+The approved names, proposed by a team from Greece, were announced in June 2023.
+HD 95086 is named Aiolos after a Greek mythological figure, and its planet is named Levantes, from a modern Greek word referring to easterly Mediterranean winds.

 Planetary system

 In 2013, one planet, named HD 95086 b, was discovered on a wide orbit by direct imaging.
 The discovery was confirmed in 2014.